Thulsa Doom: In comic books

 In Kull the Destroyer #28, Kull successfully completed the last of the trials, but before he could don the crown, Norra warned him of the curse of Torranna.
 Thulsa Doom allowed Norra's age to catch up with her, turning her into a shriveled corpse, and then revealed himself to Kull, challenging him to one final battle.
 In the next issue (also the final issue of the Kull the Destroyer title), Thulsa Doom pulled Kull into a pocket dimension for their final battle.
 Kull managed to slash Thulsa Doom's face with his sword, but was ultimately overpowered by the necromancer.
 Thulsa Doom returned them both to Torranna, but Kull rallied long enough to push Thulsa Doom onto the throne and place the crown on his head.
 His face scarred by Kull, Thulsa fulfilled the prophecy and fell victim to the curse himself.
-Thulsa's power were drained by his curse as the city of Torranna collapsed, seemingly crushing him.
+Thulsa's powers were drained by his curse as the city of Torranna collapsed, seemingly crushing him.
 Kull, luckily, escaped, and then returned to Valusia to retake his own throne.

 Kull would face Thulsa Doom at least one more time, in the pages of Marvel Preview #19 (summer 1979 issue).
 The script for that issue was an adaptation of the prose tale "Riders beyond the Sunrise", itself the completion by writer Lin Carter of an untitled fragment written by R. E. Howard.
 Thulsa Doom appears to finally perish at the climax of this story, but he would eventually return as a Conan villain in the pages of Conan and a few issues of Conan's black-and-white magazine, Savage Sword of Conan (issues #190–193).
 He's apparently immortal and is visualized as a skull-headed sorcerer, or as an albino when taking on the illusory appearance of a living man.
-A similar concept of an undead sorcerer can also be found in the lich from Dungeons and Dragons and other works of fantasy fiction, such as The Sword and the Sorcerer.
+A similar concept of an undead sorcerer can also be found in the lich from Dungeons & Dragons and other works of fantasy fiction, such as The Sword and the Sorcerer.

 American company Dynamite Entertainment published a Thulsa Doom mini-series written by Arvid Nelson, with art by Lui Antonio, for a total of four issues in 2009.